Convergence of Dynamics on Inductive Systems of Banach Spaces: Examples and Applications

 is convergent for any $m$, and the projective limit of RG-limit states equals the \jts-limit of $\omega\d$: $\varprojlim_{m}\omega^{(m)}_{\infty} = \omega_{\infty}$.
 Moreover, the scaling limit $(\A_{\oo},\omega_{\oo})$ induces the vacuum representation of two free Majorana fermions of mass $m_{0}$ on the space-time cylinder $\RR\times\T^{1}_{L}$. \end{thm} Specifically, in the massless case $m_{0}=0$, the projection $P_{m_{0}}$ becomes diagonal, i.e., the chiral fields $\psi_{\pm}$ decouple, $\omega_{\infty}(\psi_{\pm}(f)\psi_{\mp}(g))=0$ for $f,g\in L^{2}(\T^{1}_{L})$, and their respective ground states $\omega^{(\pm)}_{\infty}$ are determined by the Hardy projections $P_{\pm}(k)=\tfrac{1}{2}(1\mp\sign(k))$, with the convention $\sign(0)=1$.\\

-Let us conclude with a discussion of the convergence of the dynamics given by $H_{n}$.
+Let us conclude by discussing the convergence of the dynamics given by $H_{n}$.
 By construction $H_{n}$ is a self-adjoint element of $\A_{n}$ and induces an inner *-derivation $\delta_{n} = i[H_{n},\!\ \cdot\!\ ]$ as well as an automorphism group $\TT_{n}(t) = \Ad_{U_{n}(t)}$ implemented by the unitaries $U_{n}(t)=e^{itH_{n}}$.
 Some general facts about the convergence of dynamics on C*-algebras and their implementations with respect to *-representations are discussed in \cref{sec:appendix_implementors}.
 As shown in \cref{prop:strictccomp}, the net of RG-limit states $\omega^{(\blob)}_{\infty}$ provides a compatible net of *-representations $\pi\d$ in the sense of \cref{def:comp} via the GNS construction.
 Consequently, we obtain an implementation of $\TT\d(t)$ with respect to $\pi\d$ by unitaries $V_{n}(t) = \pi_{n}(U_{n}(t))$ (cp.~\cref{eq:impdyn}):

 The quasi-free structure implies that the $\TT_{n}(t)$ is given in terms of the one-particle Hamiltonian $h_{n}\in\LL(\fh_{n}\otimes\CC^{2})$ with momentum-space kernel $h_{n}(k)$ defined in \cref{eq:H}: